AnthonyWuZYW/Machine-Learning-Projects/README.md

 # Projects Summaries

+## Generative Model

+vae.py: The implementation of Variational Autoencoder and generation of sample images.

+gan.py: The implementation of Generative Adversarial Network and generation of sample images.

+## Convolutional Neural Network

+cnn-vgg11.py: The implementation of VGG11 deep neural network architecture from scratch.
+The project also trains the model on the MNIST dataset with different epochs.
+Trained models are saved as .pth files.

+cnn-compare.py: Performance comparison between trained VGG11 model with different epochs (loss and accuracy).

+cnn-augmentation.py: Performance analysis of trained VGG11 model on augmented data (horizontal flip, vertical flip, blur in different degrees).

 ## Regression

 ridge-regression.py: The two implementations of ridge regression (closed-form and gradient descent) and the performance evaluation with the Boston housing datasets.